code-lucidal58/python_inception/part_2_loop_conditionals.md

-## Loops and Conditionals
+# Loops and Conditionals
 Python supports **for, while, if-elif-else** blocks.
-### If-elif-else
+## If-elif-else
-The concepy of if-else block is similar to any other language.
+The concept of if-else block is similar to any other language.
 ```Python
 x = 10
 if x>10: